James H. Ladson: Life

 James H. Ladson was part of the oligarchy of elite planters and merchants who controlled Charleston, a city that played a major role in the history of slavery in the United States, and he and several of his family members were actively involved in launching the American Civil War.
 A proponent of "states' rights," he was a vice-president of the Great Southern Rights and Southern Co-Operation Meeting in Charleston in 1851.

 He spent "a portion of the year" on his North Santee plantation, but otherwise lived in a town house in Charleston with 12 domestic slaves.
 His company's business address was 13 Southern Wharf.

 His sister Sarah Reeve Ladson was a prominent socialite who was married to the Baltimore merchant, ship owner, East India importer and art collector Robert Gilmor, Jr. Sarah Reeve Ladson was regarded as one of the most fashionable American women of her time, and was the subject of several portraits and sculptures, including a famous portrait by Thomas Sully.
 Art historian Maurie D. McInnis notes that "she visually made reference to the taste of the slave women around whom she had been raised" with the turban and bright colours.

 He was married to Eliza Ann Fraser, a daughter of the merchant and plantation owner Charles Fraser (1782–1860), who owned the Bellevue plantation near the Pocotaligo river and whose grandfather John Fraser had moved from Scotland to South Carolina around 1700.
 His father-in-law was a nephew of John Rutledge.
 His wife was also a niece of the painter Charles Fraser, who painted miniature portraits of him and his wife in 1826.
 Their son, Major William Henry Ladson (1829–1861), was a partner in his father's business J.H.
 Ladson & Co. and a Confederate officer who was killed during the American Civil War.
 The latter was the grandfather of Mary Ladson Robertson, who was the great-grandmother of Ursula von der Leyen, who for a year lived under the name Rose Ladson in London to escape terrorists.

 Ladson, South Carolina, is named in honour of his family.

 Views on slavery

-In 1845 he described his views on the use of religion to maintain control over the slaves.
+In 1845, he described his views on the use of religion to maintain control over the slaves.

-Ladson believed strongly in religious instruction to maintain discipline among the slaves, and built his own chapel on the plantation that could accommodate around 100–110 slaves at a time.
-He stated that:
+Ladson believed strongly in religious instruction to maintain discipline among the slaves and built his own chapel on the plantation that could accommodate around 100–110 slaves at a time.
+He stated: